dcs2014/RSI-Projects-12/README.md

 Command line working directory is synchronized with Folder/Files view.

 In browser mode, the navigation through internet sites is possible in tabbed enviroment.
+HTML page source viewer is appended, the component displays HTML source of the selected in web browser internet site.
+Additionaly, simple edition of the HTML page is possible by chenging the source code.
+- Save as - saves page as bitmap file.
+- Source - displays source code of the HTML page.
+- Panel - navigates through right, left and both panels.